CPJKU/piano_svsep/README.md

 # Piano Staff and Voice Separation (Piano_SVSep)

-Code for the paper "Cluster and Separate: A GNN Approach to Voice and Staff Prediction for Score Engraving".
+Code for the paper "Cluster and Separate: A GNN Approach to Voice and Staff Prediction for Score Engraving, by Francesco Foscarin and Emmanouil Karystinaios, Eita Nakamura, and Gerhard Widmer, at ISMIR 2014".

 _Nominated as Best Paper at ISMIR 2024!_